-African American students who would like to be considered for the Master in Public Policy Minority Fellowship and Scholarship Fund should complete the MPP application and be admitted to the MPP or EMPP program.
-Additionally, Fellowship and Scholarship Fund candidates are to submit a separate essay about their leadership and community commitment in Jacksonville and a reference letter addressed to the Minority Fellowship and Scholarship Fund Advisory Board with recommendation and potential for leadership in North Florida.
+Candidates who would like to be considered for the Master in Public Policy Minority Fellowship and Scholarship Fund should complete the MPP application and be admitted to the MPP or EMPP program.
+Additionally, Fellowship and Scholarship Fund candidates are to submit a separate essay about their leadership and community commitment in Jacksonville and an additional letter of recommendation discussing the individual's potential leadership role in North Florida.
 If awarded, recipients agree to remain and work in Jacksonville for three years following graduation.